 TheSmartLocal.com Intern Jobs

-Our editorial team ideating in our chill area which strangely looks like a Korean TV drama set.
+Our editorial team ideating in our chill area which looks more like a Korean TV drama set.

 One of our three studios in the office for filming and shoots.

-- Advertising - Ideation, pitching, content strategy, marketing strategy
+- Advertising - Ideation, pitching, content strategy, marketing strategy.
+Full.